szawaski/Zerra/README.md

 # Constructing a Query
 **If the domains are referenced in the same running project, they will automatically find the implementations with no other code needed.
 If domains are running seperatly see Network Setup below.**\
 \
-Create a common domain project for the following classes if you do not have one already.\
+Create a universally shared domain project for the following classes if you do not have one already.\
 \
 Create a model for the weather.
 ```csharp